materia_mente_cerebro

 More shadows than light in the recent book by Eduardo Punset

-summary: review to the book Eduardo Punset.
+summary: review of the book Eduardo Punset.
 The journey to the power of the mind.
 The most fascinating enigmas of our brain and the world of emotions.
 Destino.
 Barcelona (2010).
 364 pp. Contains a critique of the inaccuracies, internal contradictions and exaggerations contained in the work.

 Author: Juan Arana